oleksii-pi/image-scaler/README.md

 ## Output:

+- Processes all unprocessed subfolders in the current folder that do not yet contain a `scaled` subfolder.
 - Scaled images are saved in a `scaled` subfolder within each processed directory.
 - Archives are named using the folder name and size (e.g., `Birds_16x20.zip`).
 - If an archive exceeds 20MB, it is split into multiple archives (e.g., `Birds_16x20_2.zip`).